AdobeDocs/experience-manager-learn.en/help/forms/react-ic-sign/deploy-assets-on-your-server.md

 ```

-To enable making POST calls to the AEM endpoint from your REACT app, you will need to specify the appropriate entires in the Allowed Origins field in Adobe Granite Cross-Origin Resource Sharing Policy configuration
+To enable making POST calls to the AEM endpoint from your REACT app, you will need to specify the appropriate entires in the Allowed Origins field in Adobe Granite Cross-Origin Resource Sharing Policy configuration.

 ![cors-setting](assets/cors-settings.png)